Last updated: November 25, 2022

 Manhattan – Downtown

 High end Chinese food in a sprawling, stylish, ambient setting, brought to you by Aussie restaurateur Eddy Buckingham and Jeff Lam from China.
-It should be no surprise that soon after opening, Chinese Tuxedo caught the attention of AWNY foodies.
+It should be no surprise that Chinese Tuxedo caught the attention of AWNY foodies.

 With creative cocktails and seasonal dishes, Dudley’s is open for brunch, lunch and dinner and is a firm favorite with Aussie expats in NYC.
 You can find avo toast and a burger-with-the-lot alongside more sophisticated options.